 Timeline > Smooth timeline...

-Smooths the time axis , i.e. looks for time points who's absolute time values lie very close together and combines these to one time point.
-In the dialog a upper limit can be set for the maximum interval (in seconds).
+Smooths the time axis , i.e. looks for time points whose absolute time values lie very close together and combines these to one time point.
+In the dialog an upper limit can be set for the maximum interval (in seconds).
 For this operation, the default value (one hundredth of a second) is useful for many purposes.

 Timeline > Interpolate timeline...